Maastricht in one day is definitely possible. This travel blog lists the best things to do in Maastricht, along with its famous Hell’s Gate.

 Maastricht is a university town, and we were looking forward to exploring its ancient churches and drinking in panoramic views of the River Meuse.
 It was late December, and the weather cold and windy.
 But we were blessed with cheery sunshine and blue skies, and that made all the difference.

-St. Servatius Bridge in Maastricht is really famous, and we got a fantastic view of its stone arches from Wilhelminabrug.
+St. Servatius Bridge is among the top attractions in Maastricht, and we got a fantastic view of its stone arches from Wilhelminabrug.
 Some say that the former is the oldest bridge in Netherlands.
 It has been named after the patron saint of Maastricht.
 Walking across the bridge, we were struck by how clear and still the river was, almost like a mirror for the sky.

 On the other side of the bridge lay the cobblestone square of Maastricht’s Old Town.
 The 17th century city hall, built in the Dutch classicist style, was an arresting sight.
 But we were most excited about making it to Boekhandel Dominicanen, a magnificent bookstore housed inside the Gothic 13th century Dominican Church.
 With thousands of contemporary books as well as rare tomes like Leonardo da Vinci’s original sketchbooks, the place is truly a shrine for book lovers.

 Even if you don’t plan on buying a book, you should definitely come here to admire the architecture from the second and third storeys, and enjoy some coffee at the former priest’s choir.
 We lost ourselves in the rows and rows of volumes in various tongues, their pages filled with all the mysteries of the universe.
 The ceiling, stained glass windows, and lofty beams came alive in the suitably muted lighting.
 It was our favourite find in the charming city.